 Dos of formal writing

-• Use punctuation correctly.
-Here are some of the things to watch out for: Avoid exclamation marks; Use dashes for insertions; Use colons with enumerations; If you’re unsure of whether to use a punctuation mark or not, rewrite the sentence in a way that doesn’t require it.
+- Use punctuation correctly.
+If you’re unsure of whether to use a punctuation mark or not, rewrite the sentence in a way that doesn’t require it.

 Don’ts of formal writing

-• Avoid using pronouns.
-With words such as “I,” “me,” “we,” or “us,” an essay becomes wordy.
-It also makes the author seem less sure of their ideas.
-If you want to use personal pronouns, try substituting them with words like “the reader,” “viewers,” or “one.”
+- Avoid using pronouns.
+With words such as “I,” “me,” “we,” or “us,” an essay becomes informal.
+It also makes the author seem less sure of their claims.

-• Avoid using slang expressions and nonstandard diction.
-Slang words in a formal essay will make it less appealing to the readers.
-If you want to be taken seriously, it’s best to avoid those expressions and use proper Standard English.
+- Refrain from slang and nonstandard diction.
+Slang will make your formal work less appealing to the readers.
+If you want to be taken seriously, it’s best to avoid colloquial units and use proper Standard English.

-• Avoid informal tone.
-When you write a formal essay, incorporate the language and the expressions you would use while delivering a speech, not the words you use when you casually talk to friends.
-A formal tone suggests that the author is serious about the topic and respects the audience.
+- Don’t use a casual tone.
+When composing a formal essay, incorporate the language and the expressions you would use while delivering a speech, not the words you use casually chatting with friends.
+An official tone suggests that you’re serious about the topic and respect your audience.

-• Avoid passive voice.
-Passive verbs are hard to read, and they are wordy.
-Use active voice to sound more straightforward and concise.
+- Avoid passive voice.
+Passive verbs are difficult to read, and they are wordy.
+Use active voice to sound more straightforward and succinct.

 Contractions in Formal Writing

-A contraction is usually a combination of two words into one, such as “don’t,” “isn’t,” “can’t,” and “wouldn’t.”
+A contraction is typically a combination of two words with an apostrophe, such as “don’t,” “isn’t,” “can’t,” and “wouldn’t.”
 When you work on a formal essay, it’s essential to be careful about contractions.
-It’s inappropriate to use them in academic writing, so it’s best to stick to the full variant.
+It’s inappropriate to use them in academic writing, so make sure to write the full variant.

 However, there are exceptions to this rule.
-For instance, when working with direct quotations, it’s essential to reproduce words exactly as they are used in the original.
+For instance, when incorporating direct quotations, it’s essential to reproduce words exactly as they are put in the original, even the contractions.
 To learn more about it, be sure to check out the University of North Florida’s article on in-text citations.

 What to Use Instead of “You” in an Essay

-Another common mistake students make is using the “you” and “yours” pronouns to address the readers.
-This mistake can make the essay overly informal and lead to misinterpretations of the text.
+Another common blunder students make is using the “you” and “yours” pronouns to address the readers.
+Doing this can make the text overly casual and lead to misinterpretations.

 How do you fix it?
-Our advice is to replace 2nd-person pronouns with the following words:
+Our advice is to replace 2nd-person pronouns with such words as:

 You can find more formal writing tips in this informative video from Smrt English: